-A follow-up by the appointment with your doctor is important for everyone who has had an overdose.
+A follow-up appointment with your doctor is important for everyone who has had an overdose.
 Your doctor can monitor your healing, advise on continued treatment (if required) or arrange for further help (referral).

 Self-care after treatment with activated charcoal

-If charcoal was given in hospital, it will be passed with the next bowel motion in a day or two.
+If you were given charcoal in hospital, you will pass it with your next bowel motion in a day or two.
 Home care suggestions include:

 - Follow all instructions given by the doctor.